Lim-Calculus/AI-vs-AI-in-tictactoe/README.md

-# AI-vs-AI-in-tictactoe
+# Application of AI in Tic-Tac-Toe
-Implement Alpha Beta Pruning to make the computation faster then minimax algorithm.
+Implement Alpha Beta Pruning to make the computation faster than minimax algorithm.

 Run "runner.py" to start to watch how AI beat AI in tictactoe.

+Library Required : pygame